trilitech/tezos-developer-docs/docs/developing/information/indexers.md

 Usually, they are used in projects that require only specific on-chain data, such as active user balances, balances of their smart contracts, and NFT metadata.
 You can optimize a custom selective indexer for fast execution of specific project queries.

-Popular selective indexers like [Que Pasa](https://github.com/tzConnectBerlin/que-pasa) and frameworks like [DipDup](https://dipdup.io/) and [Dappetizer](https://dappetizer.dev/) can be used to build the indexer you need.
+[Que Pasa](https://github.com/tzConnectBerlin/que-pasa) is a popular selective indexer, and frameworks like [DipDup](https://dipdup.io/) and [Dappetizer](https://dappetizer.dev/) can be used to build the indexer you need.
 For example, [Teia.art](https://teia.art/) and other NFT marketplaces use their indexers based on DipDup, optimized for working with NFTs.

 ### Hosted indexers